mcellteam/cellblender_tutorials/examine_output.rst

 Examining the Output
 *********************************************

 In this section, we will run MCell on the MDL that we annotated in the previous section.
-This will generate visualization and reaction data (i.e. molecule counts), which we will then examine using DReAMM and some plotting software.
+This will generate visualization and reaction data (i.e. molecule counts), which we will then examine using CellBlender and some plotting software.

 .. _run_sim_again: